Parole: Early history

 Penologist Zebulon Brockway introduced parole when he became superintendent of Elmira Reformatory in Elmira, New York.
 To manage prison populations and rehabilitate those incarcerated, he instituted a two-part strategy that consisted of indeterminate sentences and parole releases.
 This was significant in prison reform due to its implication that prisoners began their rehabilitation during incarceration, which would be recognizable by a parole board.
 It also provided newfound emphasis on prisoners' protection from cruel and unusual punishment.
+Brockway's model became the foundation for the U.S. parole system, with heavy influence on adoption of parole boards, indeterminate sentencing, and the later switch to the new penology.

 Modern history

 In some jurisdictions in the United States, courts may specify in a sentence how much time must be served before a prisoner is eligible for parole.
 This is often done by specifying an indeterminate sentence such as "5 to 15 years", or "15 years to life".
+Indeterminate sentencing grew from the belief that the length of prison sentences should be based on rehabilitation and institutional behavior.
 The latter type is known as an indeterminate life sentence; in contrast, a sentence of "life without the possibility of parole" is known as a determinate life sentence.
+Eligibility rules vary by state, with some jurisdictions favoring indeterminate sentencing while others use determinate sentencing structures that limit chances for parole.

 On the federal level, Congress abolished parole in the Comprehensive Crime Control Act of 1984 (Pub.
 L. No. 98-473 § 218(a)(5), 98 Stat.
 1837, 2027 [repealing 18 U.S.C.A. § 4201 et seq.]).
-Federal prisoners may, however, earn a maximum of 54 days good time credit per year against their sentence (18 U.S.C.A. § 3624(b)).
+Federal prisoners may, however, earn a maximum of 54 days of good time credit per year against their sentence (18 U.S.C.A. § 3624(b)).
+Although federal parole was abolished, the number of individuals under federal community supervision has remained high.
 At the time of sentencing, the federal judge may also specify a post-imprisonment period of supervised release.
 The U.S. Parole Commission still has jurisdiction over parole for those prisoners convicted of felonies in the District of Columbia and who are serving their sentences there, as well as over certain federally incarcerated military and international prisoners.